TheOnlyMrCat/33/README.md

 * `I`: Sets the destination string to the next line read from stdin

 ## Memory
-There are 2 integer memory registers, a general integer memory, two string memory registers, and *(unimplemented)* 2 list memory registers.
+There are 2 integer memory registers, a general integer memory, two string memory registers, and 2 list memory registers.

 ### Integers
 Of the two integer memory registers, the accumulator is the one that can have mathematical operations performed on it, the